About the program

 Now enrolling for the following dates:

-Each session is billed to your insurance as a medical visit, so you’ll only be responsible for your your regular copay, coinsurance, or deductible owed depending on your insurance benefits.
+Each session is billed to your insurance as a virtual medical visit, and subject to payer policies and restrictions for telehealth.
+You may be responsible for your regular copay, coinsurance, or deductible owed depending on your insurance benefits.
 Please check your insurance policy or reach out to your insurance provider to better understand your costs.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 The One Medical Group entities and 1Life Healthcare, Inc. make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.